-Within 12 months of a general election, At the start of each Council term Council will review and approve the Councillor Support and Entitlements policy.
+Within 12 months of a general election, Council will review and approve the Councillor Support and Entitlements policy.

 Included in the policy will be a section on training and development.
 Council will decide a budget allocation for individual training, a shared allocation for group training and professional development and an allocation for compulsory training.
 The budget allocation for individual training cannot be carried over from year to year and can only be used by the individual Councillor.